 What are the proper water parameters for betta breeding?

-The proper water parameters for betta breeding include maintaining a temperature between 78-82°F (25-28°C), a pH level around 7.0, and clean water with minimal ammonia and nitrite levels.
+The proper water parameters for betta breeding include maintaining a temperature between 78-82°F (25-28°C), a pH level of around 7.0, and clean water with minimal ammonia and nitrite levels.
 It is also beneficial to add Indian almond leaves to the tank, as they create a natural environment and have antibacterial properties.

 What should I feed my betta fry?

-Betta fry should be fed a combination of infusoria, microworms, and baby brine shrimp.
+Betta fry should be fed a combination of infusoria, microforms, and baby brine shrimp.
 Infusoria are tiny aquatic organisms that can be cultured at home, while microworms and baby brine shrimp are commercially available as live foods for fry.
 Gradually transition the fry to larger food options as they grow.

 How can I maintain the microworm culture as a source of nourishment for the fry?

-To maintain a healthy microworm culture, keep the culture in a controlled environment with appropriate temperature and moisture levels.
+To maintain a healthy micro worm culture, keep the culture in a controlled environment with appropriate temperature and moisture levels.
 Feed the microworms a nutritious substrate, such as oatmeal or bread, and provide proper air circulation.
-Regularly harvest the microworms for feeding your betta fry.
+Regularly harvest the micro worms for feeding your betta fry.

 When should I transition my betta fry to brine shrimp?